 Unfortunately, the rich scent of carrots attracts the attention of a pest called carrot root fly.
 Female flies lay their eggs at soil level near the shoulder of the carrot, and the larvae then eat into the roots.
 Early sowings are most vulnerable to attack, so delaying sowing of maincrop varieties until later in June will help protect them from root fly.

 For an early crop, you'll need to take other measures to prevent carrots being filled with holes and maggots.
-Follow our guide to deterring carrot root fly, below.
+Discover how to grow carrots in our carrots grow guide.